-In May 2019, the Suntory Group has declared its support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations established by the Financial Stability Board (FSB).
+In May 2019, Suntory Group declared its support for the Task Force on Climate-related Financial Disclosures (TCFD) recommendations established by the Financial Stability Board (FSB), and makes disclosures based on the recommendations annually.

-In 2022, risks and opportunities related to climate change that effect the society and corporations were assessed and identified to calculate the monetary impact on business.
-We aim to improve resilience by incorporating specific measures for actualized risks and opportunities in the strategy.
-We will continue to expand disclosure of related information.
+Starting in 2022, in addition to assessing and identifying the risks and opportunities that the problem of climate change presents to society and corporations, we started to estimatee the monetary impacts on our business.
+Going forward, we will aim to enhance our resilience to these impacts by incorporating adaptive measures into our strategies to address risks and opportunities as they become evident.
+We will also continue to expand disclosure of related information.

 1. Governance

-In April 2015, we established The Global Risk Management Committee (GRMC) to strengthen risk management throughout the entire Group.
-We have established a risk management committee and risk management team based on this GRMC (e.g. installation of a Risk Management Committee at Suntory Beverage & Foods Ltd. (SBF), the Global Risk & Compliance Committee at Beam Suntory Inc. (BSI), and the Risk Management Team at Suntory Spirits Ltd.).
+The Global Risk Management Committee (GRMC) strengthens risk management throughout the entire Group.
+We have established a risk management committee and risk management team based on this GRMC (e.g. installation of a Risk Management Committee at Suntory Spirits Ltd. and Suntory Beverage & Foods Ltd., etc., the Global Risk & Compliance Committee at Suntory Global Spirits Inc., and the Risk Management Team at other Group companies).
 Meeting four times a year, the GRMC identifies the entire Group’s risks, executes countermeasures, and engages in activities related to the establishment of crisis management systems.
 Climate related risks, one of the most important risk categories, are discussed by the GRMC and the responses to those risks are then monitored.

-The Global Sustainability Committee (GSC) discusses medium- to long-term strategies relating to the seven themes defined by the Sustainability Vision, and also discusses initiatives relating to climate change.
-In addition, we have established committees at each business in order to hold discussions about more specific strategies and initiatives (e.g., the Sustainability Committee was established at Suntory Beverage & Foods Ltd. and the Corporate Responsibility Committee was established at Beam Suntory).
+The Global Sustainability Committee (GSC) discusses medium- to long-term strategies relating to the seven themes defined by the Sustainability Vision, including climate action.
+In addition, we have established committees at each business in order to hold discussions about more specific strategies and initiatives (e.g., the Sustainability Committee was established at Suntory Beverage & Foods Ltd. and the Corporate Responsibility Committee was established at Suntory Global Spirits).

 The GRMC and GSC are in constant cooperation, and important matters to be discussed are further deliberated and resolved by the Board of Directors.
 Progress in implementing strategies related to climate change, and business risks and growth opportunities are reported to the Board of Directors on a quarterly basis.
 In addition, the Board of Directors provides opportunities to receive advice on climate change and sustainability management, such as by regularly holding study sessions led by invited external experts.

 Climate related KPIs are set in the management strategy meeting.
-CEO is responsible for climate related issues and CSO is responsible for assessment of climate related risks and opportunities as well as their management Sustainability is included as target used for business performance which determine officer remunerations
+The CEO is responsible for climate related issues and the Chief Sustainability Officer is responsible for assessment of climate-related risks and opportunities as well as their management.
+Business performance targets that determine officer remunerations include sustainability targets.

 Organizational Chart